abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 This also gives us leverage to customize `bulk()` and `async_scope`.

 [P3149R10 async_scope - Creating scope for asynchronous concurrency](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3149r10.html)
-This proposal is about enabling RAII styles to work in code that isnít sequential and stack-based, which makes resource handling much more convenient and robust even in a heavily async world using sender/receiver, C++ 26ís new async model.
+This proposal is about enabling RAII styles to work in code that isn‚Äôt sequential and stack-based, which makes resource handling much more convenient and robust even in a heavily async world using sender/receiver, C++ 26‚Äôs new async model.
 The existing structured concurrency framework provides groundwork for concurrent C++ programs but leaves three important scenarios unaddressed: progressively structuring existing unstructured concurrent programs, starting dynamic numbers of parallel tasks without losing track of them, and opting into eager execution when appropriate.
 The proposed utilities address these scenarios within two key constraints:

 - No detached work by default: Algorithms like `start_detached` and `ensure_started` allow concurrent work to start without built-in completion tracking, making it difficult to know when it's safe to destroy resources.
 All concurrent work should remain "attached" to avoid shutdown complexity.